ovh/docs/pages/cloud/dedicated/getting-started-with-dedicated-server-eco/guide.en-ca.md

 > [!primary]
 >
 > Please note that servers of the **Kimsufi** range only have one IPv4 address and one IPv6 address.
+Both will be configured automatically when installing the OS.
 >

 OVHcloud dedicated servers are delivered with a /64 IPv6 block.
 To use the addresses in this block, you will need to make some network configuration changes.
 Please refer to our guide: [IPv6 Configuration](../network-ipv6/).